nhn/tui.grid/packages/toast-ui.grid/docs/en/custom-event.md

 - `dragStart`: Drag to start the movement of the row (only occurs if the `dragable` option is enabled)
 - `drag`: Dragging to move row (only occurs if the `dragable` option is enabled)
 - `drop`: When the drag is over and the row movement is complete. (only occurs if the `dragable` option is enabled)
+- `keydown`: When a key is pressed.
+(Does not occur during editing)

 There are other events that can be used when using `DataSource`.